 What is alcohol addiction?

 Alcohol addiction, also known as alcoholism, is a general term for when someone drinks compulsively and cannot control their drinking.
 The condition can affect everyone regardless of gender, socioeconomic background or age.
-It is important to note that alcohol addiction is not simply about drinking a lot or getting drunk often; it is a serious condition that can have profound effects on every aspect of your life.
+It is important to note that it is not simply about drinking a lot or getting drunk often; it is a serious condition that can have profound effects on every aspect of your life.

 Why do people become addicted to alcohol?